Nadine2016/knative/deploy-job.md

 * [Target a project](/docs/knative?topic=knative-manage-project)
 * Set up your [Coligo](/docs/knative?topic=knative-kn-install-cli) environment

 To run a job with the CLI, use the `ibmcloud coligo job run` command.
-The following example creates three new pods to run the container image specified in the `hello` job definition.
+The following example creates three new pods to run the container image specified in the `testjobdef` job definition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
 This array job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
-ibmcloud coligo job run --name hello --jobdef hello --arraysize 5 --retryLimit 2 --memory 128M --cpu 1
+ibmcloud coligo job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2 --memory 128M --cpu 1
 ```
 {: pre}